Who Are We?

 - Increased awareness of the importance of developing early literacy skills - in the home and throughout the community.

-The majority of the cost of the Ferst Readers program, $36 per year per child, is raised in each community through donations from individuals, corporate sponsorships and foundation grants.
+The majority of the cost of the Ferst Readers program, $42 per year per child, is raised in each community through donations from individuals, corporate sponsorships, and foundation grants.

 How Do We Do It?

 Community Action Teams, or CATs, are made up of dedicated volunteers who oversee and administer the program in each participating county/community.
 CATs may differ in composition from county to county, but five to ten members make up the core.
 Naturally, the more diverse the CAT, the more successful it is at getting the message out, registering children, and gathering support for the program.
-The CATs are ultimately responsible for raising the majority of the funds needed for each child who participates in their program.
+The CATs are ultimately responsible for raising most of the funds needed for each child participating in their program.
 This local involvement enables sustainability by building capacity at the community level around the important issue of literacy.

-While the Ferst Readers program is open to all children regardless of income level, many participating communities target at-risk populations such as Early Head Start, Women, Infants and Children (WIC) and low-income neighborhoods for program registration.
+While the Ferst Readers program is open to all children regardless of income level, many participating communities focus on at-risk populations such as Early Head Start, Women, Infants, and Children (WIC), and low-income neighborhoods for program registration.
 This is often driven by limited funding in the community.
 As funding increases, more children are eligible for enrollment.

-Partner Action Teams, or PATs, are another way we are able to implement our program.
-PATs generally involve a specific donor group or designated funding that targets a specific group of children.
+Partnerships are another way we are able to implement our program.
+They generally involve a specific donor group or designated funding focusing on a specific children group.
 This might be in the form of a grant award or a civic organization such as Rotary or Kiwanis that provides funding for a group of children they especially want to champion.
-We have PATs that sponsor Early Head Start programs, daycare centers and children of residents in apartment complexes, to name a few.
+We have PATs that sponsor Early Head Start programs, daycare centers, and children of residents in apartment complexes, to name a few.